If a retail worker injury has set you back, we'll help you move forward

 If you are injured at work and your employer failed to provide you with suitable PPE, you may be entitled to claim compensation - even if you are self-employed.

-No win, no fee retail worker injury compensation claims
+Can I make a no win, no fee retail worker injury claim?

 Find out more about how no win, no fee claims work